Individual based SIS models on (not so) dense large random networks: Proof of Theorem

-The dynamics of $\wtd{\eta}\eN$ can be interpreted as the one for which this graph structure is initially the same (that is, encoded by the random variables $(V{(i,j)})_{1\leq i<j}$) but then each edge involved in an infection event is resampled.
-This amounts to modify the infection rate by multiplying it by the probability to get the edge, that is $\wtd{w}\eN_I=w\eN_I w\eN_E$, and consider that the propagation holds on a complete graph.
+The dynamics of $\widetilde{\eta}^{(n)}$ can be interpreted as the one for which this graph structure is initially the same (that is, encoded by the random variables $(V{(i,j)})_{1\leq i<j}$) but then each edge involved in an infection event is resampled.
+This amounts to modifying the infection rate by multiplying it by the probability to get the edge, that is $\widetilde{w}^{(n)}_I=w^{(n)}_I w^{(n)}_E$, and considering that the propagation holds on a complete graph.